expo/expo/docs/pages/versions/unversioned/sdk/network.md

 Gets the device's current IPv4 address.

-On web, this method uses [`Ipify Api`](https://www.ipify.org/) to get public ip address of current device via http request.
+On web, this method uses [`Ipify Api`](https://www.ipify.org/) to get public ip address of current device via http request. `Ipify Api` is also used as a fallback on iOS and Android.

 #### Returns